robbyjo/execR/README.md

 source("/data/utils.R");
 args <- processArgs(commandArgs(trailingOnly=TRUE));

-Variable args will be a list containing all the parameters (if specified), such as args$param_str.
+Variable args will be a named vector containing all the parameters (if specified), such as args['param_str'].

 ##Installed R packages